What is chronic pain?

 - Acupuncture: Acupuncture is thought of as an alternative therapy for chronic pain.
-It involves inserting thin needles into the skin at agreed upon strategic locations.
+It involves inserting thin needles into the skin at agreed-upon strategic locations.

 - Nerve blocks: Nerve blocks, especially in a sympathetic nervous system distribution, are effective therapeutic tools.
-This procedure involves the injection of an anesthetic and a corticosteroid near nerves that are responsible for the chronic pain.
+This procedure involves the injection of an anesthetic and a corticosteroid near nerves that are responsible for chronic pain.
 This treatment serves to block pain signaling and reduce inflammation.

 - Spinal cord stimulation: Spinal cord stimulation is another option and requires the implantation of a stimulator device that emits electrical impulses that override pain signaling.
 Intrathecal morphine pumps require the implantation of a pump that delivers medication.